 A. copy of a viol by Bertrand

 B. bass viol in G after Busch (c.1640)

 D. a processional bass, probably Spanish.

-Here an Egyptian oud - though I usually play (sort of!) a Kuwaiti oud in traditional 5 course tuning.
-It's very interesting learning the micro-tonal scales.
+Here an Egyptian oud - though I usually play (kind-of) a Kuwaiti oud in traditional 5 course tuning.
+It's been a great experience learning micro-tonal scales.

 What's this? it's a Nyckelharpa!
 It's the national instrument of Sweden, 4 bowed strings tuned a bit like a viola & 12 'sympathetic' strings.
 They usually have more keys than this but I cut them down a bit - too many high notes at the top for me.

 Medieval fiddle.
 No originals survive but you can see them depicted in illuminated bibles and ancient church statuary.
 Jerome of Moravia (died after 1271) tells us the tuning.